 We are very encouraged by these measurements, especially considering the small average task times.
-Javelin, for example, was not able to achieve such good speedups for 2-s tasks.
-Even CX [28,30] is not capable of such fine task granularity.
+Javelin, for example, was not able to achieve such good speedups for 2 second tasks.
+Even CX [6, 7] is not capable of such fine task granularity.

 $P{\infty} = T_1/T{\infty}$ is a lower bound on the number of processors necessary to extract the maximum parallelism from the problem.
-For this problem instance, $P{\infty} = 1857$ processors.
-Thus, 1857 processors is a lower bound on the number of processors necessary to bring the completion time down to $T{\infty}$ , namely, 37 s.
+For this problem instance, $P{\infty} = 1,857$ processors.
+Thus, 1,857 processors is a lower bound on the number of processors necessary to bring the completion time down to T{∞} , namely, 37 seconds.

-Our fault tolerance data is summarized in Table 41.1.
+Our fault tolerance data is summarized in Table 80.1.
 Overhead is caused by the rescheduling of tasks lost when a compute server failed as well as some time taken by the TaskServer to recognize a faulty compute server.
 Negative overhead is a consequence of network traffic and thread scheduling preventing a timely transfer of the kill command to the appropriate compute server.

-When measuring the overhead of running a task server on a machine shared with a compute server, we received an average of 3115.1 s for a dedicated task server and 3114.8 s for the shared case.
+When measuring the overhead of running a task server on a machine shared with a compute server, we received an average of 3115.1 seconds for a dedicated task server and 3114.8 seconds for the shared case.
 Both of these represent 99.7% ideal speedup.
 This is not too surprising: there is a slight reduction in communication latency having the task server on the same machine as a compute server, and the computational load of the task server is small due to the simplicity of the compose task (it is a comparison of two upper bounds).
-It, therefore, appears beneficial to place a compute server on every available computer in a JICOS system without dedicating machines to task servers.
+It therefore appears beneficial to place a compute server on every available computer in a JICOS system without dedicating machines to task servers.